 top of page

-LABORATORY FOR HUMAN EMBRYOMIMETICS
+LABORATORY FOR EMBRYOMIMETICS

 A great feat of organogenesis is that it always directs cells into the right place at the right time.
 A kidney must look and function like a kidney and never like a liver or a brain.
-Carefully positioned signaling centers in the embryo create gradients of chemical signals that ensure the precise and ordered patterning of organs.
+Carefully positioned signaling centers create gradients of chemical signals that ensure the precise and ordered patterning of organs.
 Where a cell is located in the signaling gradient will determine its unique fate within an organ anywhere along the body axes.

 Group-blossom-1-6.jpg